Unexpectedly Weak General Relativistic Effects in Strongly Relativistic Tidal Disruption Events: Conclusion

 \end{itemize}

-Thus, this work shows that there is a fundamental unity of mechanism linking all TDEs of main-sequence stars, excepting only those extreme TDEs with such small pericenter distances that the star is forced to loop around the black hole several times.
+Thus, this work suggests that there is a fundamental unity of mechanism linking all TDEs of main-sequence stars, excepting only those extreme TDEs with such small pericenter distances that the star is forced to loop around the black hole several times and possibly small pericenter events involving rapidly spinning black holes whose axes are oblique to the stellar orbital axis.
 This unity supports the construction of a unified TDE population model \citep{piran2026tdepopulationfirstprinciplesmodels}.